Turmeric Live Plant

 Turmeric is known to assist in healing and soothing of various ailments, including protection of cells against oxidative stress and deterioration, supporting healthy joints.
 These natural chemicals offer cardiovascular support with pain & soreness relief.
 Curcumin supplements are derived from this plant.
 Growing this root naturally in soil will provide greater potency than what can be purchased from a store!
 Tip: Add Black Pepper to your turmeric remedies for an amplified effect through enhanced bioavailability & assimilation into the body.

-Whether indoors or on a patio, Turmeric plants thrive in containers (zones 5-11).
-In zones outside its native range for in ground planting (zones 8-11), Turmeric can be brought indoors for the winter, where it will spend the cold months dormant without leaves.
+Whether indoors or on a patio, Turmeric plants thrive in containers (zones 5-11) and in ground planting (zones 8-11), Turmeric grown in containers can be brought indoors for the winter, where it will spend the cold months dormant without leaves.

 Mulch heavily with loose organic bedding materials to protect over cooler months while plant is dormant and retain moisture in the warm months.